george-hawkins/mini-quad-2023/purchases.md

 If I could have, I would have gotten these parts via GetFPV but they were unavailable or out of stock.

+Shipping took from May 29th to June 19th and it came in a padded envelope.

+---

+Digitec.ch

+Fr.
+104 - ToolkitRC P200 mini-desktop power suppy
+Fr.
+10.80 - 3 x XT60+ connector pair

+I bought the P200 from a local supplier because ToolkitRC has such a poor QA reputation that I wanted to be able to return it easily if necessary.

+You can upgade the firmware as described here: <https://oscarliang.com/toolkitrc-p200/>

+The delivered P200 came with the latest firmware (as the last update - 1.05 - came out in July 2021, that's hardly surprising).

+The XT60+ connectors actually appear to be genuine Amass XT60H connectors (that are packed and sold by Muldental).
+This is surprising - even the XT60 on the pigtail I got from TBS is unbranded.

+---

+Caddx FPV

+US$150 - Walksnail Avatar HD Kit V2 (with Gyroflow + 32GB)

+I don't imagine, I'll use Gyroflow but at $10 extra it seemed a minimal extra cost compared to everything else.

+Standard shipping was US$10.

+NOTE: I'd like to know what the current draw is at 9V given that my FC is the 2.1 version that supports max 1.5A (vs the 3A of the 2.2 version).

+---

+GetFPV

+Purchasing from GetFPV makes most sense if you try and buy all items from them - I did the opposite and paid a huge US$80 for shipping for essentially a pair of goggles and a frame that I could have got locally for a far lower shipping cost and no import duty.

+US$0.70 - Neoprene Landing Pads (4 Pack)
+US$14.30 - VIFLY ShortSaver 2
+US$2.20 - Diatone Mamba Interference Isolation Board V2
+US$2.20 - Diatone Mamba Practice Soldering Board V2
+US$3 - iFlight BLITZ Practice Soldering Board
+US$3 - HQProp 5.1X2.5X3 3-Blade Propeller (Set of 4) (I bought 2 packs, i.e. 8 props altogether, for a total of $6)
+US$5 - Ummagrip Universal Sticky Battery Pad (3mm thick)
+US$5 - Ummagrip Lite Universal Sticky Battery pad (1.5mm thick) US$8 - Lumenier Indestructible Kevlar Lipo Strap - 20x250mm (3pcs)
+US$4.40 - Holybro Pixhawk Foam Pads (20pcs)
+US$13 - EV-Peak CellMeter-7 Battery Capacity Checker
+US$75 - Lumenier QAV-R 2 Deadcat Freestyle Quadcopter Frame - 6" variant
+US$280 - Fat Shark Recon HD FPV Goggles
+US$17.60 - Ethix Quad-Builder Cable Set
+US$2 - Panasonic 35V 1000uF LOW ESR Capacitor (I bought four for a total of $8)

+Shipping was US$80 (and that was the cheapest option available).

+The package was about 250x210x170mm and less than 1.7kg - so, US$80 feels like a lot for such a small parcel.

+But it arrived in 5 days and was well packed (cardboard box and suitable packing material).

+Note: the Lumenier QAV-R 2 turned out to include Neoprene Landing Pads so buying them separately was rather redundant.

+Note: it was very non-obvious (to me) how to open the Ethix cable set box without tearing apart - of course, it's easy once you know how - see the 2m 55s mark in Mr. Steele's [video](https://www.youtube.com/watch?v=rAjfHulJmss&t=175s) on the product.
+See note in README for what AWG to use for what job.

+---

+I put the GetFPV order together after the FeiYing one, if doing again, I'd buy the battery checker from FeiYing for 1/4 the price.

+See note about CellMeter-7 and 8 in README.

+---

+Wings RC store

+US$12.40 - 12 pairs Gemfan 51466 V2 props
+US$13.30 - 12 pairs DALPROP CYCLONE T5045C PRO props

+Shipping was free.

+Shipping took from June 9th to June 21st and came in a large padded envelope - this was the fastest shipping time for anything I got from China.

+---

+Conrad

+I bought 3 different thicknesses of cable tie:

+Fr.
+1.20 - 1577930 NYLON CABLE TIES 2.0 X 120 MM SW 100STK
+Fr.
+1.20 - 1577934 NYLON CABLE TIES 2.2 X 150 MM SW 100STK
+Fr.
+1.85 - 1577948 NYLON CABLE TIES 2.5 X 200 MM SW 100STK

+Shipping took a few days.
+Shipping was Fr.
+9 and there was a Fr.
+5 small-order surcharge.

+---

+Mitoot AliExpress store:

+US$8.20 - Radiomaster radio transmitter neck strap US$2.30 - 5V WS2812B LED tail light integrated with buzzer

+Shipping was US$1.50

+Seconds order:

+US$20.50 - AOKoda 150W discharger/balancer

+Shipping was $0.90.

+---

+US$28 - 2 x VIFLY StoreSafe - LiPo Battery Discharger (2 packs each containing 2 dischargers, i.e. 4 in total)

+Shipping was free.

+Note: if I'd bought the VIFLY smoke stopper here rather than at GetFPV, it would have been US$1.30 cheaper.

 ---